huynguyen250896/computeC/README.md

 # computeC v0.1.0
 #### I. Introduction
-This repository is built to serve as a support tool for the paper "A workflow for identification and analysis of driver genes: a case study in breast cancer".
+This package is built to serve as a support tool for the paper "A workflow for identification and analysis of driver genes: a case study in breast cancer".
 The package aims to compute automatically rapidly the correlation between genes and clinical features based on Spearman's rank correlation, and then compute Q-value based on the identified p-values using the function computeQ by the package [computeQ](https://github.com/huynguyen250896/computeQ). </br>

 #### II.
 Data Structure
 - gene expression data: the data include the rows are the samples/patients, the columns are genes, and each cell's value is expresison levels of genes.